Gromov-Wasserstein Barycenters: The Analysis Problem

 \subsection{Tangent Space, Exponential Map, Directional Derivatives, and Gradients}

 As introduced in Section \ref{sec: intro GW}, let $\mathcal{GW}$ be the Gromov-Wasserstein space of equivalence classes of networks under weak isomorphism $\sim^w$.
 Thus, two networks $\mathbb Y$ and $\mathbb Y'$ belong to the same class $[\mathbb Y]$ if and only if $GW(\mathbb Y,\mathbb Y')=0$.
 In this case, a GW OT plan $\pi$ realizing $GW(\mathbb Y,\mathbb Y')=0$ is referred to as a \emph{self-coupling}.
-In \cite{chowdhury2020gromov}, the authors define a \emph{formal tangent structure} on the GW space $\mathcal{GW}$ as follows: the \emph{tangent space} of $\mathcal{GW}$ at a network class $[\mathbb Y]$ is given by\footnote{If we consider only the space of classes of mm-spaces or gm-spaces under the strong isomorphism defined in Definition \ref{def: strong iso}, then each $L^2$-space in \eqref{eq: tan2} is restricted to its subspace of symmetric functions.}
+In \cite{chowdhury2020gromov}, the authors provide a \emph{formal tangent structure} on the GW space $\mathcal{GW}$.In particular, they define the \emph{tangent space} of $\mathcal{GW}$ at a network class $[\mathbb Y]$ as the \emph{quotient space}\footnote{If we consider only the space of classes of mm-spaces or gm-spaces under the strong isomorphism defined in Definition \ref{def: strong iso}, then each $L^2$-space in \eqref{eq: tan2} is restricted to its subspace of symmetric functions.}